N1rt/AudioPlayerCli/README.md

 when you finished,go to the AudioPlayerCli directory and run the command:pip install -r requirements.txt

-if this donsen't work,you can install with git clone:
+if this doesn't work,you can install with git clone:

 git clone https://github.com/mjbrusso/audioplayer.git